MicrosoftDocs/power-platform/power-platform/enterprise-templates/finance/sap-procurement/overview.md

 - See how your system's data can be accessed and organized in a streamlined view in Power Apps.
 - Realize how workflows can be automated by Power Automate cloud flows operating behind the scenes.
-- See how you can further extend the solutions to meet your organization's needs.
+- Learn how you can enhance these solutions to meet your organization's needs.

 Once deployed, you'll see your procurement team members quickly and easily adapt to working with SAP data using Power Apps and experience: